Idea

 Walkthroughs

-This one is somewhat similar to onboarding in that you can walk employees through a process.
-The difference is this one can be launched at any time or provided in a searchable help menu.
+This is similar to onboarding in that you can walk employees through a process.
+The difference is that this one can be launched at any time or is provided in a searchable help menu.

 Once the walkthrough is launched, employees get instructions in a modal and click on the application to navigate the process they’re learning in real time.

-This is a great way to help employees through a complex (or simple) process and help them learn how to do it at the same time.
-A good example of this is helping employees create a new customer record in your CRM.
+This is a great way to help employees through a complex (or simple) process and help them learn how to do it simultaneously.
+An excellent example of this is assisting employees to create a new customer record in your CRM.

 Videos

-Sometimes if a task needs a bit more context or you have a resource available for help already a video in a modal is the perfect solution.
-With most DAPs, you can embed a video in a modal that can be launched from a badge, automatically, or a help menu.
+Sometimes if a task needs a bit more context or you have a resource available for help already, a video in a modal is the perfect solution.
+With most DAPs, you can embed a video in a modal that can be launched from a badge, automatically, or the help menu.

 This is an example on our website (not a DAP example) of a video that loads in a modal.
-It pops over all the content and can provide employees with more in-depth information right in your company software.
+It pops up over all the content and can provide employees with more in-depth information in the software.

 This is a great way to provide employees with visual demonstrations and explanations of complex features or processes.
 Or maybe there’s information leadership wants to share.
-Whatever it is it’s easy to show right in the context of the app instead of having to send employees to an outside screen.
+Whatever it is, it’s easy to show right in the context of the app instead of having to send employees to an external web page.

 Tooltips

-Tooltips are great because they can provide information in context to where employees are in the application.
+Tooltips are great because they can provide information in the context of where employees are in the application.
 We’ve used this to provide lab value that will trigger an alert to entire resource centers available on a single screen with all help resources available that are relevant to that screen.

 Notice how the modal pops up from the question mark badge?
-It can be triggered on hover or click (or both) and will show employees more information.
-This type of tooltip can even have a video embedded in it to make it easy to get lots more information.
+It can be triggered by hovering or clicking (or both), showing employees more information.
+This type of tooltip can even have a video embedded in it.

 It’s a great way to offer quick and relevant information about specific elements or features within an app, helping employees make informed decisions or prevent mistakes.